smartmind-team/thanosql-docs/docs/en/FAQ/frequently_asked_question.md

 ## **4. What types of unstructured data does ThanoSQL support?**

-ThanoSQL supports the following extensions for image and audio data:
+ThanoSQL supports the following extensions for image, audio, and video data:

 - Image:  "jpg", "png"
 - Audio: "wav", "flac", "mp3"